 Students are expected to attend all classes and participate in discussion.
 Occasional in-class writing assignments may be given.
-I will post think questions weekly to guide you for the week's readings, which should be completed before class on Thursday.
-Beginning on the week of Sept.
-26th, a group of three students will be responsible for leading our Thursday class discussion (except when there is a film or guest lecture).
+Discussion questions are posted on the online syllabus to guide you through the weekss readings, which should be completed before class on Thursday.
+A group of three students will be responsible for leading our Thursday class discussion (except when there is a film or guest lecture).
 Each student will also hand in a 2-3 page (individually written) reaction paper for the week they have chosen.